 Explain Free Cash Flow and Free Cash Flow Yield

-Free Cash Flow (FCF) and Free Cash Flow Yield (FCFY) are important metrics for all stakeholders (common stock owners, debt holders, preferred stock holders, convertible stock holders, etc.) because it provides a more accurate picture of an entity’s financial health than net income.
-Net income includes non-cash accounting adjustments and may not accurately reflect crucial aspects of a company’s health.
+Free Cash Flow (FCF) and Free Cash Flow Yield (FCFY) are important metrics for stakeholders (common stock owners, debt holders, preferred stock holders, convertible stock holders, etc.) because it provides a more accurate picture of an entity’s financial health than net income.
+This is because net income includes non-cash accounting adjustments and may not accurately reflect crucial aspects of a company’s health.

 Free Cash Flow metrics evaluate whether a company has sufficient cash resources to meet the goals of the entity and its’ stakeholders (debt reduction, dividends, stock buybacks, acquisitions, etc.).